bemanproject/indices_view/README.md

 * CMake 3.25
 * (Test Only) GoogleTest

-You can disable building tests by setting cmake option [`BEMAN_INDICES_VIEW_BUILD_TESTS`](#beman_indices_view_build_tests) to `OFF` when configuring the project.
+You can disable building tests by setting the CMake option [`BEMAN_INDICES_VIEW_BUILD_TESTS`](#beman_indices_view_build_tests) to `OFF` when configuring the project.